 Macrophages, Neutrophils, And Monocytes

 The macrophages, neutrophils, and monocytes make up the majority of cells involved in the processes of innate immune response.
-The macrophages are phagocytic cells, cells that phagocytose, or swallow, harmful substances and breaks them down into component structures.
+The macrophages are phagocytic cells, cells that phagocytose, or swallow, harmful substances and break them down into component structures.
 The macrophages are everywhere in the body and are meant to respond quickly to threats to the body.
 These cells easily find nonself entities, phagocytose them, and present antigens to T cells to activate the adaptive immune response.
 The neutrophils are granulocytes, cells that contain cytoplasmic granules that release infection fighting compounds into the body like histamines that aid the bodies normal immune function while also helping to kill off pathogens that are invading the body.
-Finally, the monocytes are immature immune cells that can be transported quickly through the body and be differentiated into either a macrophage or dendritic cell depending on the needs of the body during a particular immune response.
-(OpenStax, 2013).
+Finally, the monocytes are immature immune cells that can be transported quickly through the body and be differentiated into either a macrophage or dendritic cell depending on the needs of the body during a particular immune response (OpenStax, 2013).

 The Natural Killer Cells

 The Natural Killer cells, or NK Cells, are another type of phagocytic cell.
 These cells, however, also perform the function of killing cells in the body that have been infected by pathogens.
 They do this by initiating a natural process of cell death called Apoptosis.
-When the natural killer cell detects a pathogen-infected cell through a process involving its surface sensors, it uses enzymes called perforins to perforate the cell wall and send in another enzyme, called granzymes to trigger apoptosis.
-(OpenStax 2013) Once this is triggered in an infected cell, the cell wall ruptures and the cell dies, taking the pathogens with it.
+When the natural killer cell detects a pathogen-infected cell through a process involving its surface sensors, it uses enzymes called perforins to perforate the cell wall and send in another enzyme, called granzymes to trigger apoptosis (OpenStax 2013).
+Once this is triggered in an infected cell, the cell wall ruptures and the cell dies, taking the pathogens with it.
 A natural killer cell can also use this method of triggering the natural apoptotic process of a cell to kill rogue cancerous cells, thus helping to prevent tumors.
-(Khan Academy 2014)
+(Khan Academy, 2014).

 Adaptive Immunity

-Whereas the innate immune response is a fast first responder with no immunological memory.
-The adaptive immune response is a slower, more permanent solution to immunological threats.
+Whereas the innate immune response is a fast first responder with no immunological memory, the adaptive immune response is a slower, more permanent solution to immunological threats.
 The adaptive immune response differs from the innate immune response in several key factors.
 First, the adaptive immune response is much slower than the innate immune response, taking several days, whereas the innate immune response only takes minutes (Kenneth et al., 2017).
 Second, the adaptive immune response keeps immunological memories of pathogens it has come into contact with before in order to respond more effectively to infections from the same pathogen in the future.
 Lastly, while the innate immune response is very good at discriminating between self and nonself entities, it is not as good as the innate immune responses near perfect self-discrimination.
 The major cells in the adaptive immune response are dendritic cells, T cells, and B cells.
 Interestingly, while all animals have an innate immune response, only vertebrates possess and adaptive immune response.
 (Kenneth et al., 2017).

 Dendritic Cells

 Dendritic cells are one of the most vital parts of the whole immune response.
 They are important because they act as the bridge between the innate immune response and the adaptive immune response.
-This is because dendritic cells are a type of professional antigen presenting cell, or a cell whose purpose is to detect antigens, bind them, and present the bound antigen to T cells, activating them and triggering the rest of the adaptive immune response.
-(Kenneth et al., 2017)
+This is because dendritic cells are a type of professional antigen presenting cell, or a cell whose purpose is to detect antigens, bind them, and present the bound antigen to T cells, activating them and triggering the rest of the adaptive immune response (Kenneth et al., 2017).

 B Cells